|<< Queen On Fire - Live At The Bowl||

 Digital Restoration by DTS Digital Cinema

-Post production supervision for Queen Productions: Kris Fredrikkson and Justin Shirley-Smith
+Post production supervision for Queen Productions: Kris Fredriksson and Justin Shirley-Smith

-Music mix produced by Justin Shirley-Smith, Kris Fredrikkson and Joshua J. Macrae
+Music mix produced by Justin Shirley-Smith, Kris Fredriksson and Joshua J. Macrae

-Pro tools HD and Pro Production: Kris Fredrikkson, additional pro tools HD by Joshua J. Macrae
+Pro tools HD and Pro Production: Kris Fredriksson, additional pro tools HD by Joshua J. Macrae

 Music mastered by Tim Young at Metropolis Mastering